jimifash/Deployed-Recommender/README.md

 #### Addition on the 27th September 2023
  - Movie Recommendation using sklearn and nltk libraries
 ##### How to use:
- - First run the scraping file in other to scrape the latest data from boomplay
+- Install all the dependencies using python install -r requirements.txt
- - Second, run the Music Recommendation file
+- Then input python Music_Recommendation.py on your command prompt
- - Third, you can now ask for recommendation by typing your song in the cell where there is a prompt "Enter your song" at the buttom
+- Input your song and let it recommend others